goodluckdra/test_login/README.md

 ### Requirements on MacOS
 1. virtualenv
    (if you don't have it in your mac, you can use homebrew to install)
-2. chromedriver (same as virtualenv)
+2. chromedriver (same as virtualenv, install by brew)

 ### Before Starting the test, you need to run commands below by sequence :
 1. To create and activate the virtual environments at the root (```test_login/```)